-Her fate changed when Likai’s husband died unexpectedly, and she later to considered another man’s proposal for marriage.
+Her fate changed when Likai’s husband died unexpectedly, and she later considered another man’s proposal for marriage.
 As time passed, her second husband developed a disliking towards all the affection that Likai’s daughter used to receive.
-The dislike slowly grew in to hatred.
-One day, in a fit of rage that knew no bounds, he killed the little child while the mother was out for work, cut her in to pieces, and cooked her and left the house.
-Unaware of the terrible action of her husband, Likai returned home tired and hungry, and ate her child’s cooked meat considering it to be some animal.
-It was when she went out looking for her daughter and found the fingers of her child in the basket outside; did she realize the monstrosity that had taken places in her absence.
-Tears, guilt, regret, and rage filled her heart and her mind.
+The dislike slowly grew into hatred.
+One day, in a fit of rage that knew no bounds, he killed the little child while the mother was out for work, cut her into pieces, and cooked her, and left the house.
+Unaware of the terrible act of her husband, Likai returned home tired and hungry and ate her child’s cooked meat considering it to be some animal.
+It was when she went out looking for her daughter and found the fingers of her child in the basket outside; did she realize the monstrosity that had taken place in her absence.
+Tears, guilt, regret, and rage-filled her heart and her mind.
 She searched for her husband but he was nowhere to be found.
 This enormous burden led her to the top of the tall waterfall.
 She stood there like a statue, dazed and distraught, with no reason to live, as the unaware villagers followed her to the edge.
 She jumped from the edge to her death.
 Since then, the legend of Likai has stayed with the Khasi people, and the story has been told and retold by many mentioning the waterfall – Nohkalikai Falls.

 It would be right to say that Nongriat valley has a microclimate of its own.
 As compared to Sohra (Cherapunjee), which is higher up on the plateau, Nongriat has a much balance climate.
 It is not as cold as Sohra as it is about 1,000 meters below, and the cool breeze flows through the three rivers and forest of the valley during the summer season.
 Clean water and the thick rainforest make it an ideal place for some relaxed time.
 The valley is abode to eight bridges and a cave not fully explored till date.
 The Double-Decker Root Bridge is the start attraction, but one of the most amazing places in the valley is Rainbow waterfall.
 The hike to the falls itself is awe-inspiring as you cross the numerous natural pools, root bridges, and few suspension bridges.
 The village is rich with culture and heritage, with a sense of living in a time period not yet adulterated by society.